Skip to main content Skip to navigation

 • Transactions involving PEPs, sanctioned customers or customers involved in adverse media stories.

-Automated AML Compliance
+Automated AML compliance

 Implementing an AML/CFT program manually may be unfeasible for many foreign exchange service providers, who must collect and analyze large amounts of customer and transaction data in order to spot potential criminal activity.
 With that in mind, in order to manage their AML risks, foreign exchange service providers should ideally implement suitable AML software, automating their compliance process where possible and avoiding the costly inefficiencies and human errors associated with manual AML/CFT.
 Software automation not only adds speed and accuracy to the AML process but helps firms meet their compliance obligations on an ongoing basis.

-Originally published 09 July 2020, updated 14 February 2024
+Originally published 09 July 2020, updated 18 October 2024

 Disclaimer: This is for general information only.
 The information presented does not constitute legal advice.
 ComplyAdvantage accepts no responsibility for any information contained herein and disclaims and excludes any liability in respect of the contents or for action taken based on this information.